 Aloha Tower Marketplace is a mixed-use center, having retail options as well as serving as part of the campus for Hawaii Pacific University.
 The marketplace serves as a centerpiece to the university, combining an educational environment, living quarters and social spaces with the vibrant community of Aloha Tower.
 This provides a unique and diverse experience to those visiting the marketplace.
 HPU’s urban location encourages active, experiential learning and serves as a gathering place for Honolulu’s intellectual and cultural scene.

 Before visiting the Aloha Tower, remember to bring sunglasses, a hat, and sunscreen as well as comfortable walking shoes.
 Most vendors accept credit and debit cards, but it is advised to bring some cash for those who don’t.

-The Aloha Tower is just 15 minutes from Downtown Honolulu and Chinatown.
+The Aloha Tower is just 15 minutes from Downtown Honolulu, Chinatown, and area hotels.
 Visitors to Hawaii can get to Aloha Tower by bus or car; however, an enhanced experience can be provided by booking a tour with IMI Tours.
 IMI offers Aloha Tower tours that are safe and dependable and guides that are knowledgeable and passionate about their work.
 You can contact IMI to book your tour by using our online form.
 Happy touring!!

 Before you go, there are a few Aloha Tower tips:

 - Always bring sunglasses, a hat, and sunscreen